jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 This summary can also be  seen in `06-additional_data_files` under Data R13.

 Sourcetracker (I realised later) doesn't do rarefaction properly as it allows sampling with replacement of the OTUS.
-Therefore, we need to remove samples that have less than 1000 OTUs (which is the default rarefaction level in Sourcetracker - [see below](#r823-sourcetracker)).
-So next we need to filter our OTU table to remove samples that have less than that threshold.
-Looking at the table summary shows that fortunately this will remove very few samples and will remove mostly blanks.
+Therefore, we needed to manually remove samples that have less than 1000 OTUs (which is the default rarefaction level in Sourcetracker - [see below](#r823-sourcetracker)).
+Looking at the table summary in Data R13 summary shows that fortunately this will remove very few samples and will remove mostly blanks.

 ```bash
 cd 04-analysis/screening/qiime/output/otu_picking